 host a screening

-For individuals or if you want to watch the film in your home-environment, we recommend waiting until the film becomes available on Vimeo on Demand (probably in December 2022).
+For individuals or if you want to watch the film in your home-environment: click here.

 The director can also be booked to be present at the event and for a Q&A after the film.
 If you wish Nadine van Loon’s presence, please indicate this in your application and she will inform you about the possibilities.
 Upon request we can recommend a moderator for your event.
 A favorite suggestion is Daria Nashat who has been involved as a consultant during the filmmaking process and is based in Brussels.